ListenNotes/podcast-api-swift/README.md

 // the program would exit before requests return any response let client = PodcastAPI.Client(apiKey: apiKey, synchronousRequest: true)

-// By default, we do asynchronous requests.
+// By default, we do asynchronous requests, for GUI-based applications on iOS or macOS
 // let client = PodcastAPI.Client(apiKey: apiKey)

 // All parameters are passed via this Dictionary[String: String]